 The immersive, degree in Human Resource programme introduces the foundational scopes of talent management to meet organizational objectives as a strategic business leader, guiding students to become strategic partners that understand how human resource function supports business objectives.
 Offered in both a full-time or online format, students in our BS in Human Resource programme, which covers both human resources and business disciplines, will earn a degree focused on leadership development, values-based change management, and the practical application of human resource theory to real-world scenarios.

 Human Resource scholars ask questions such as: What is included in a collective bargaining agreement?
 How is employee performance tracked?
 Which organizational development initiatives help retain managers?

-Human Resources scholars specialize in studying how people operate within organizations.
+Human Resource scholars specialize in studying how people operate within organizations.
 Over the course of your studies, you'll learn how to respond to the needs of a diverse workforce, develop flexible organizational structures, facilitate improved relationships with unions and reduce workplace conflict.
 You'll complete formal presentations, group projects and various case studies during the course of your degree.